Chymyst/chymyst-core/docs/concurrency.md

 The computation is sequential, and we could have computed the same results on a single processing thread, without any splitting.
 Typically, the fully sequential, single-thread computation would be too slow, and thus we are trying to speed it up by using multiple threads.

-The typical task of this class is to produce a table of word counts in 10,000 different text files.
+A typical data-parallel task is to produce a table of word counts in 10,000 different text files.
-This class of problems is solved by technologies such as Scala's parallel collections, Hadoop, and Spark.
+This class of problems is solved by such frameworks as Scala's parallel collections, Hadoop, and Spark.
-The main difficulty for the implementers of these frameworks is to "parallelize" the task, that is, to split the task correctly into subtasks that are as independent as possible.
+The main difficulty for the implementers of these frameworks is to "parallelize" the task, that is, to split the task correctly into subtasks that are as independent as possible, and to run these subtasks in parallel as efficiently as possible.

 ### Parallel data = applicative stream

-From the type-theoretic point of view, the splitting of the large data set into smaller subsets is equivalent to replacing the whole data set by a parameterized container type `Stream[T]` where `T` is the type of the smallest chunk of data that can be split off.
+From the type-theoretic point of view, the splitting of the large data set into small chunks is equivalent to replacing the whole data set by a parameterized container type `Stream[T]`, where `T` is the type of one chunk of data.
-(For example, in Spark this is the `RDD[T]` type.)
+For example, in Spark this parameterized container type is the `RDD[T]` type.

-A parallel data framework will provide a number of operations on the `Stream[T]` type, such as `map` or `filter`.
+A parallel data framework provides a number of operations on the `Stream[T]` type, such as `map` or `filter`.
 These operations make this type into a functor.
 Usually, there is also an operation such as `map2` that applies a function of several arguments to several containers at once.
 This operation makes `Stream[T]` into an applicative functor.